+AND PRIVATE PROPERTY.
 NR2.1 Identify and pursue funding sources, including but not limited to public and private grants Town Administration; Town Council Ongoing NR2.2 Determine if "best practices" to control erosion are being utilized and, if not, seek to have best practices identified and implemented Planning Commission; Town Council Short-term NR2.3 Seek methods to mitigate the erosion problems in the Island's most vulnerable areas.
 Town Council Ongoing NR2.4 Collaborate with SCDOT, Charleston County, and DES Bureau of Coastal Management (BCM) to establish and improve stormwater drainage improvements island-wide and improvements of all marsh outfalls.
 Where appropriate, use Town staff to facilitate and implement all improvement projects.
-Town Council; Town Administration Underway NATURAL RESOURCES POLICY 3: THE TOWN WILL I AND ENHANCE GREEN SPACES AND PASSIVE PARKS ES THAT CREATE NR3.1 Complete the Sullivan's Island Accreted Land Management Plan with the broadest possible community participation and input, as an integral part of the Town's resiliency plan.
+Town Council; Town Administration Underway NATURAL RESOURCES POLICY 3: THE TOWN WILL IDENTIFY AND IMPLEMENT STRATEGIES THAT CREATE AND ENHANCE GREEN SPACES AND PASSIVE PARKS WITHIN THE COMMUNITY.
+NR3.1 Complete the Sullivan's Island Accreted Land Management Plan with the broadest possible community participation and input, as an integral part of the Town's resiliency plan.
 Town Council; Town Administration Ongoing NR3.2 Consider other opportunities for "pocket" parks, scenic overlooks and other passive recreational areas.
 Preserve public access to openspaces and public lands community-wide.
-Town Council; Town Administration Ongoing NR3.3 Continue to encourage conservation easements to protect open space on the Island and continue to encourage conservation easement structures as part of the Island's policy of retreat Town Council; Town Administration Ongoing
+Town Council; Town Administration Ongoing NR3.3 Continue to encourage conservation easements to protect open space on the Island and continue to encourage conservation easement structures as part of the Island's policy of retreat from beachfront development.
+Town Council; Town Administration Ongoing NR3.4 Move forward with the construction to complete Phase II of the Nature Trail in the Town Administration; Town Council Underway maritime forest.
+Town Administration, Town Council onder way